Code P0449 On Chevy And Pontiac

 1998 Pontiac grand am v6 4 door v6.

-Question = For some reason I can't get my emissions done because when they plug in the machine it won't work they get nothing.
+Question: For some reason I can't get my emissions done because when they plug in the machine it won't work they get nothing.

 We have checked all fuses under Hood and the inside fuses and they are fine,what can I do help!